 Nothing helps close a sale better than a personal referral.
-However, when this isn’t available, a testimonial from a verifiable source, is the very best thing.
-It is often a deal clincher.
+However, when this isn’t possible, a testimonial from a verifiable source is the next best thing and often a deal clincher.

-Testimonials add value to the product or service you offer, because it verifies that you really are as good as you say.
+Testimonials add value to your product/service offering, because it verifies that you are as good as you say.

 - 92% of people read customer testimonials before making a purchase

 - 95% of people say that reviews influence their purchasing decisions

 - 63% of consumers state that they are more likely to buy from a site if it has product ratings & reviews